SvenVw/fdm/.changeset/thin-planets-see.md

 "@svenvw/fdm-app": minor
 ---

-At the nitrogen balance page for farm and field show a bar chart to compare supply, removal and emission
+Show a bar chart on the nitrogen balance pages for farms and fields to compare supply, removal, and emission